Become a member

-We offer three levels of membership to suit every kind of governance and risk professional — from CEOs to Directors and Risk Managers to Company Secretaries.
+We offer four levels of membership to suit every kind of governance and risk professional — from CEOs to Directors and Risk Managers to Company Secretaries.

-- Student — for undergraduates who want to learn more about governance while they study — GIA(Student)
+- For undergraduates who want to learn more about governance while they study — GIA(Student)

-- Affiliated — for aspiring governance or risk practitioners looking to expand their knowledge.
+- For aspiring governance or risk practitioners looking to expand their knowledge.
 Postnominals gained — GIA(Affiliated)

-- Associate — for professionals with at least six years’ experience or relevant academic experience.
+- For professionals with at least six years’ experience and relevant academic experience.
 Postnominals gained — AGIA (Associate of Governance Institute of Australia)

-- Fellow — for top-tier professionals with at least eight years’ experience or relevant academic experience.
+- For top-tier professionals with at least eight years’ experience and relevant academic experience.
 Postnominals gained — FGIA (Fellow of Governance Institute of Australia)